julienijs/Network_CCLAMP/README.md

 - Author = Source
 - Mention in a text = Target
 - Co-authors = both Source & Target
-- Relations with weigth < 5 are excluded
 - Authors born before 1700 are excluded

 Code includes: